truecharts/public/library/common/_docs/Values.yaml Explained.md

 ### privileged

-Specifies privileged status on securityContext for the default container
+Specifies privileged status on securityContext for the main container

 <details>
 <summary>Show / Hide</summary>